William Redd: Early life

-William Redd was born on November 16, 1911 in Union, Mississippi.
+Redd was born on November 16, 1911, in Union, Mississippi.
 His father was a sharecropper.
 He grew up in Philadelphia, Mississippi.

 Redd attended East Central Junior College in Decatur, Mississippi, and he graduated from the University of Mississippi in Oxford, Mississippi.

 Career

 Redd began his career in college, when he invested in a pinball machine in a small eatery in Mississippi.
-He subsequently founded Northwestern Music Co., and he distributed Wurlitzer jukeboxes in Sterling, Illinois and Dixon, Illinois with his brother-in-law.
+He subsequently founded Northwestern Music Co., and he distributed Wurlitzer jukeboxes in Sterling, Illinois, and Dixon, Illinois, with his brother-in-law.
 He subsequently became a distributor for Bally Manufacturing in Boston, Massachusetts.
-In 1967, he moved on to the Reno, Nevada market.
-Redd founded a subsidiary, Bally Distribution Co., and he distributed jukeboxes in Carson City, Nevada and Las Vegas.
+In 1967, he moved on to the Reno, Nevada, market.
+Redd founded a subsidiary, Bally Distribution Co., and he distributed jukeboxes in Carson City, Nevada, and Las Vegas.
 He also acquired the rights to video poker.
 In 1975, he founded Sircoma, later known as the International Game Technology, a slot machine manufacturer and distributor based in Reno, Nevada.
 He sold it to Gtech in 1986, and he served on its board of directors until 1991.

 Redd developed Pride of Mississippi, a gaming boat off the coast of Mississippi on the Gulf of Mexico, but it went bankrupt and he lost US$20 million in it.
-He was the owner of Oasis, a hotel and casino in Mesquite, Nevada from 1976 to 2001.
+He was the owner of Oasis, a hotel and casino in Mesquite, Nevada, from 1976 to 2001.
 He sold it for US$31 million.
 Meanwhile, he founded the Mesquite Vistas Land Development Co. and the Oasis Golf Course.

 Redd was inducted into the Gaming Hall of Fame in 1991, and the Nevada Business Hall of Fame in 2002.